-You can select if you want read and write operations to be stored in cache by specifying a cache mode.
+You can select to have read and write operations stored in cache by specifying a cache mode.
 You must specify the cache mode when you create the VDisk.
 After the VDisk is created, you cannot change the cache mode.

 Table 5 describes the two types of cache modes for a VDisk.